 5. Eat all the seafood

-6. Walk the boardwalks
+7. Walk the boardwalks

-7. Ice cream heaven at Cows Creamery
+8. Ice cream heaven at Cows Creamery

-8. Cycle (or snowmobile) the Confederation Trail
+9. Cycle (or snowmobile) the Confederation Trail

-The route’s gentle gradients make it perfect for walking or cycling, however fit you are, and there are lots of beautiful views along the way.
+The route’s gentle gradients make it perfect for walking or cycling, however fit you are, with beautiful views along the way.
 The Confederation Trail runs though a mixture of farms, wetlands, forests, meadows and lakes, with plenty of little villages to stop off in.

-9. Have a drink on Victoria Row
+10. Have a drink on Victoria Row

 Victoria Row – aka The Row – is one of Charlottetown’s prettiest streets with its Victorian red brick buildings, cobbled streets and shady trees.
 The street is lined with a mix of bars and restaurants, coffee shops, galleries and independent shops selling art, antiques and gifts – and of course there are few Anne of Green Gables goodies in there too.